 This is an option only if you do not own that many items, where hiring a van may be sufficient for your moving process.

-5. Submit the Moving Form (Only for Condominiums)
+5. Submit the Moving Form

 This only applies if you are moving into or out of a condominium.
 You will need to submit an application to the condominium’s management office to move, along with a security deposit.
 This deposit will be refunded if no property damage is incurred during the move.
 Check with the condominium management when the application must be submitted.
 The due date for submission varies from a few days to a week before the moving date.

-6. Moving Day to-dos
+6. Moving Day To-dos

 And by this we mean, are the cupboards completely cleared out?
 Are all your valuables with you?
 Are the switches turned off?
 Are the main power points unplugged?
 Remember to turn off the power and water supply too.

 It is good to have your fridge completely empty during a move.
 Moving it as it is will risk having the items go bad, or the rattling around of the contents during the move may spoil the fridge or cause an unpleasant mess.